OliverLeitner/webstreamer/README.md

 to the outside world and forward them to the box running the rtmp server.
-4. if you plan to use pseudo rtmp (no realtime encoding, dont click the start link before clicking the file...) you will need to setup a second virtualhost directive on your server that links to your media directory on a port of your choice, change the config.php according to your needs afterwards, if you want to use pseudo rtmp streaming outside of your lan, be aware that it will need alot more bandwith than with real rtmp.
+4. if you plan to use pseudo rtmp (no realtime encoding, dont click the start link before clicking the file...) you will need to setup a second virtualhost directive on your server that links to your media directory on a port of your choice (no need for a second domain, i.e. first directive on port 80, second on 8000), change the config.php according to your needs afterwards, if you want to use pseudo rtmp streaming outside of your lan, be aware that it will need alot more bandwith than with real rtmp.
 5. Make sure, that you have the right to run the php exec(); command (usually you find out which commands you are forbidden to use by looking in your php.ini for the line "disable_functions")